9 More Ways to Get Seniors with No Appetite to Eat

 7. Experiment with foods at different temperatures

-8. Stimulate appetite with a little alcohol
+8. Stimulate an aging adult’s appetite with a bit of alcohol

 Having a small amount of beer or wine before a meal can be a safe way to stimulate your older adult’s appetite.